Aquatic nature (the first section)

 Long rivers in Northern Europe are more common in farther south.

 The northern part of the Gulf of Bothnia is like a lake because the content of salt is so small.
 There are only some green algae, few bigger algae and few halophytes.
-In shallow shores the breakers aren’t able to destroy the vegetation, but it brings decomposing matter to the shore and the shore vegetation get more nutrients.
+In shallow shores the breakers arent able to destroy the vegetation, but it brings decomposing matter to the shore and the shore vegetation get more nutrients.
 Shore moves upward from the sea (almost one meter in hundred years).
 The primary succession of vegetation is very clear: the sedge zone of water shore develops in to bush- and forest vegetation.
 On the islands about 200 years old can grow abot 70 different plant species, depending on the dispersion capacity of species and the area of island.

-Water in the eutrophic lakes is troubled, the vegetation is flourishing and there exist many plant species.
+Two limnological types: eutrophic and oligotrophic lakes Water in the eutrophic lakes is troubled, the vegetation is flourishing and there exist many plant species.
 Wide and tall bulrush (Schoenoplectus lacustris) -, reed (Phragmites australis) - and horsetail (Equisetum fluviatile) -populations are growing on the shores.
 Further away you’ll find waterlilies and pond-lilies and few submerged plants, too.
 The eutrophic lakes are common in Southern Finland, but rare in the north.
+There are a little nutrients in the water of oligotrophic lakes, and the water is often very clear.
+The sedge (Carex) -populations are common.
+As well oligotrophic are lakes where the water is brow, so called dystrophic lakes.
+The dystrophic lakes are common all over in Finland and particularly in the central Northern Finland where the peatbogs are abundant.
+The most common are horsetail (Equisetum fluviatile) -dominated lakes.
+See also: Nymphaea-pond!
+The shore zones are quite similar to those in the seashores of Gulf of Bothnia.
+(See picture!).
+The littoral zone of lakes is often the most diversified/polymorphic part of the lake.
+The landshore (geolitoral zone) is narrow. |

 (Above): Characteristics of river scenery is often an enlargement of river with sedge shores,

-which looks like a lake (in the picture Carex rostrata).
 The river banks can be high and steep;

-during years the river has ‘corroded’ deeper in to gravelled ground and the flowing water
+during years the river has corroded deeper in to gravelled ground

 has made the river banks steeper.
 The lowest forests (deciduous forests)

 are quite fertile because of the silt that flood brings.
-Where the flood doesn’t reach there are pine

-and dwarf shrub dominating forests. -Picture from the Kitka-river (Kuusamo).
+and dwarf shrub dominating forests.

 (Above): Peat-covered shores are common in the north.